skellis46/slipbox/two women dancing.md

 I am walking past them, wary of watching or intruding, but also captivated by their play.
 They are dancing for each other.
 Or rather, one of them is dancing for the other who is recording the dancing on a smartphone held in portrait mode.
 The camera and the dancer are close to each other; it's a close-up.
 They take turns: they dance, record, watch, point at the screen, and laugh.

 The dancing is mostly movement in the head and neck; rolling the head side to side around the frontal axis.
-They more or less do the same short sequence every time, as if they are trying to perfect the performance of the moves, or perfect the recording of the performances.
+They more or less do the same short sequence every time, as if they are trying to perfect the performance of the moves, or the recording of the performances.
 This trio of two young people and their camera are deep in their own world.
 Their game seems to be on repeat.
 The movement has a quality of being able to be reversed, repeated, or played back.
 Each dance is exquisitely brief, and not linear or forward seeking.
 It is as if there is a visual glitch in their matrix.

 By this stage I'm some way past where it is they are dancing.
 It has been no more than three minutes since I first saw them.

+## Algorithmic choreography

+_In which I introduce the central conceit (or assumption) of this article, the structure, and how any discussion of technology is a discussion about economics._

+In Volume 11 of IJSD -- _Expanded Screendance_ -- Katrina McPherson noted Douglas Rosenberg's description of screendance as "the most invasive of all arts species" that "has been hiding in plain site since well before there was a critical mass of interest in the form, even before it was named as such"[Rosenberg, [art.wisc.edu/2017/10/23/hiding-plain-site-screendance-histories-expanded-imagination-lecture-uw-madison-art-faculty-douglas-rosenberg](https://art.wisc.edu/2017/10/23/hiding-plain-site-screendance-histories-expanded-imagination-lecture-uw-madison-art-faculty-douglas-rosenberg), from @mcpherson-2020-walking pp.55].
+The following volume of IJSD, Volume 12 -- _This is where we dance now: COVID-19 and the new and next in dance onscreen_ -- acknowledged and even celebrated screendance's undeniable visibility as people danced and watched dancing through screens during the COVID-19 pandemic lockdowns.
+In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before COVID-19 acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283]

+This tension between the practices of screendance being hidden, revealed, circulated, and invasive is telling in how those of us interested in screendance -- as artists and/or scholars -- narrate or construct its history.
+How can something _not_ be hiding in plain sight if there wasn't yet a name for it, or the artistic-scholarly desire to do that naming?

+This article is not about that kind of hiding that speaks to screendance's uncertainty about itself and desire for recognition.
+Instead it is about how I've tried to understand what I couldn't see when I saw those two young people making dances for the smartphones.

+I would like to make sense of what I saw that day.
+In this writing I try to make sense of what I saw that day through _awe_ (note link to Kaufman's Transcend here).
+I want to recognise and describe the patterns of their trio (two people and a smartphone), and how these patterns might matter to people who make films, and particularly those of us that make films in and around dance and movement.
+Before I do this I need to paint a bleak picture.

+This article is about screendance and ... (then say who I think it's for).

 Keep in mind that even though they were dancing in plain sight, it is not possible to know why they were recording their dancing.
 This writing is thereby an extrapolation of what I saw.
 Perhaps what they were doing stopped there?
 Perhaps they had started some game and the smartphone became an innocent part of that game, like a 'What if we did this?' moment.
 Perhaps the smartphone was solely a low-friction way to record the dancing they were doing, or the game they were playing.
 Perhaps.

-## Algorithmic choreography

-_In which I introduce the central conceit (or assumption) of this article, the structure, and how any discussion of technology is a discussion about economics._

-In Volume 11 of IJSD -- _Expanded Screendance_ -- Katrina McPherson noted Douglas Rosenberg's description of screendance as "the most invasive of all arts species" that "has been hiding in plain site since well before there was a critical mass of interest in the form, even before it was named as such"[Rosenberg, [art.wisc.edu/2017/10/23/hiding-plain-site-screendance-histories-expanded-imagination-lecture-uw-madison-art-faculty-douglas-rosenberg](https://art.wisc.edu/2017/10/23/hiding-plain-site-screendance-histories-expanded-imagination-lecture-uw-madison-art-faculty-douglas-rosenberg), from @mcpherson-2020-walking pp.55].
-The following volume of IJSD, Volume 12 -- _This is where we dance now: COVID-19 and the new and next in dance onscreen_ -- was a type of celebration of screendance's undeniable visibility as people danced and watched dancing through screens during the COVID-19 pandemic lockdowns.
-In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before COVID-19 acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283]

-There's another kind of hiding ...
+Can I discuss paradox of the situation in terms of device paradigm and focal things?
+But what does this all matter for screendance?
+These are questions of culture: of privacy and freedom.
+We must make visible.
+To unhide.
+To recognise the games that are being played (on us).

 I am confident that what I saw that day was not the end of their story; that what they did next was to post the _best version_ of their screendance performances _on social_.
 I am agnostic towards social media platforms, so for the sake of this writing let's assume they were using TikTok because there's a lot of dancing on TikTok.[See for example @blancoborelli-2021-tiktok; @harlig-2021-tiktok]

 By making this assumption I have rendered these two young people as representations or proxies; they stand in for all humans recording their dancing and uploading it to social media, not solely teenagers doing the same thing.
 I trust though that my assumption does not prevent these ideas from having some value to how we might understand social and artistic contexts in screendance.
 After all, people dance, record their dancing, and upload those recordings to social media; and we do all of these things routinely.
-In many respects, Volume 12 of IJSD  -- is testimony that these cultural levers and patterns are deeply embedded screendance practices. [@blancoborelli-2021-tiktok] also [@benthaus-2021-this]
+In many respects, Volume 12 of IJSD  -- is testimony that these cultural levers and patterns are deeply embedded in creendance practices. [@blancoborelli-2021-tiktok] also [@benthaus-2021-this]

 Can we agree that their dance was being shaped algorithmically?
 Then what?
 Where does that leave those of us thinking about the body and movement for screen?
 Does it do anything to us?
 Does it help?
 Get in the way?